dlt-hub/dlt/docs/website/blog/2023-11-01-dlt-dagster.md

 dlt init mongodb bigquery
 ```

+This will create a template with all the necessary logic implemented for extracting data from MongoDB.
 After running the command your directory structure should be as follows:

 ```python
 .